pal-robotics/pal_mjlab/README.md

 ## What's MjLab?

-MjLab is a project to have the Isaac Lab API using MjWarp as the backend.
-You can find it [here](https://github.com/mujocolab/mjlab).
-If you’re wondering about the motivation behind it or how it differs from Newton, you can learn more [here](https://github.com/mujocolab/mjlab/blob/main/docs/motivation.md).
+MjLab is a project to have the [Isaac Lab](https://isaac-sim.github.io/IsaacLab/main/index.html) API using [MjWarp](https://mujoco.readthedocs.io/en/latest/mjwarp/index.html) as the backend.
+If you’re wondering about the motivation behind it or how it differs from Newton, you can learn more about it [here](https://github.com/mujocolab/mjlab/blob/main/docs/motivation.md).

-It’s really easy to install, and sim-to-real has been tested successfully on the G1 and Go1 for RL locomotion and motion imitation, see more [here](https://x.com/kevin_zakka/status/1972757435707424898?t=4Ho4ovrCAEOWTCxVG3BKrw&s=19).
+It’s really easy to install, and sim-to-real has been tested successfully on the G1 and Go1 for RL locomotion and motion imitation, see the announcement [tweet](https://x.com/kevin_zakka/status/1972757435707424898?t=4Ho4ovrCAEOWTCxVG3BKrw&s=19) for videos.

 ## Quickstart